Lokmanya: Ek Yugpurush

-The film released on 2 January 2015 and received positive reviews from audience as well as critics.
+The film was released on 2 January 2015 and received positive reviews from audience as well as critics.

 Plot

-A biopic of legendary leader Baal Gangadhar Tilak respectfully addressed as Lokamanya, meaning Approved of People.
-A person, installed by people to their most admired leaders.
-Also called as "Father of Indian Unrest".
+The film is a biopic of legendary leader Baal Gangadhar Tilak, respectfully addressed as Lokamanya, meaning "Approved of People", also called "Father of Indian Unrest".
 The story begins with an ambitious boy making his way into bigger stage of nationalism.
-Tilak a man of strong will runs his newspapers as a mission, writes books, his speeches thrill and provoke the audiences against British Rulers.
+Tilak, a man of strong will, runs his newspapers as a mission, and writes books.
+His speeches thrill and provoke the audiences against British rulers.
 He suffers imprisonments and writes his own philosophy there.
-Every day brings him new challenges and he faces them, every situation looks like an opportunity for his Nation, his dream of powerful Indian State.
+Every day brings him new challenges and he faces them.
+Every situation looks like an opportunity for his nation, his dream of a powerful Indian state.